alxc75/calsync/README.md

 - `frequency`: Calendar view to sync ('day', 'week', or 'month')
 - `ignore_list`: List of keywords in event titles that should be skipped during sync

-You can still override settings via command line arguments: `--frequency` or `--email` via the bash script serving as an entrypoint in the CalSync.app package.
+You can still override settings via command line arguments: `--frequency` (optional) or `--email` via the bash script serving as an entrypoint in the CalSync.app package.
+Note: the `--email` argument will *not* change the Google account syncing, it's only used for headless environments.

-However, to update the settings above, I recommend running `edit_config.sh` instead.
+However, to update the settings above, I strongly recommend running `edit_config.sh` instead.
 It's an interactive script and will prevent syntax errors.
 You can also use it to display your current configuration.

 ```bash
 bash edit_config.sh